Privacy Notice & Cookies

 In case you don’t know (lots of us didn’t)… Cookies are small text files that websites send to your computer, and can be thought of as Internet users’ identification cards.
 They let the website know when the user has returned, which enables the site to bring up information relevant to that user– name and past orders, for example.

+Due to our website set-up, you may be asked to confirm your choices more than once when you visit us.
+Please make sure that you express your choices when prompted, so that we have your accurate preferences for all areas of our website.
 Just to reassure you, cookies aren’t computer programs, and can't read other information saved on your hard drive.
 They can’t be used to disseminate viruses or, for example, get hold of a user's email address.
 They only contain and transfer to the website as much information as the users themselves have disclosed to that website.
 It’s possible to opt out of cookies via your browser’s cookie settings, but if you do this you won’t be able to shop from the Boden website as its functions depend on them.
 Please note that cookies are computer-specific, so if you log on to any site from a different computer, the cookie settings on that computer will apply.

 For further information about managing and disabling cookies on your computer see www.allaboutcookies.org/manage-cookies .